Washington County Vehicle Impound Guide

 After 30 Days

-If your vehicle remains unclaimed for an extended period (typically 30 days or more), the impound lot may have the legal right to sell it at a lien sale to recover their costs.
-Don't let this happen!
+If a vehicle remains unclaimed for an extended period (typically 30 days), the impound lot can initiate a lien sale to recover unpaid fees.
+Do not allow the situation to reach this point.

 If You Can't Afford the Fees

-- Payment plans (some lots offer this): Inquire with the impound lot about the possibility of a payment plan.
-Some facilities may offer installment options.
+- Payment Plan: Inquire with the impound lot about potential payment plans.
+Some companies may offer this option.

 After Retrieval